JPLMLIA/vercye_ops/docs/docs/Vercye/running.md

 If you already have prepared a base directory and a configuration file, you can skip to step 4.
+Otherwise follow the steps below.
+You will typically want to run this on **your local machine** and not a remote cluster.
+You can transfer the final setup to the cluster after creation.

 ## 1. Defining Regions of Interest